irfanhameed82/fics/README.md

 ### 3. Getting Started (Installation & Setup)

-To run the project locally or deploy to production:
+To run the project locally or deploy it to production:

 1. **Clone the Repository**
 ```bash